DenisGavar/route256/README.md

 ## TODO

-- Translate all handler and daemon descriptions to English.
-- Document addresses for services like Prometheus, Alertmanager, Kafka, Grafana, Jaeger, and databases.
+- Document addresses for services like Prometheus, Alertmanager, Kafka, Grafana, Jaeger, GRPC and databases.